Amanraaz16/FloodRescueAI/README.md

 # Run the development server
 npm run dev

-⚠️ You must add your own Mapbox access token in a .env file for the map features to work.
-Example:
-VITE_MAPBOX_ACCESS_TOKEN=your_mapbox_token_here
+The Mapbox token is fetched securely via a Supabase Edge Function — no token is exposed in the client.

 ---